Loading...

 In developing response options, the SRM consults directly with the country office, and the country office may then have the “default” responsibility for leading the UNDP response.

-While determining eligibility, SECU and SRM will consult with each other.
-If both processes are applicable, the complainant will be informed and provided the choice to proceed with either or both.
-If the complaint is found to be ineligible for one process, it may still be eligible for the other and may be referred to that function.
+If the complaint is found to be ineligible for one process (SECU or SRM), it may still be eligible for the other and, if the complainant agrees, may be referred to that function.

 Once your complaint moves forward, it enters the substantive phase: which involves either dispute resolution or compliance review, depending on your chosen function.
 In some cases, both functions may happen simultaneously or sequentially.